enoonan/ex_go/README.md

 }
 ```

-### Isn't this a deployment nightmare??
+## Isn't this a deployment nightmare??
-I understand the concern, but I still don't see it as a huge problem.
+I understand the concern, but I just don't see it as a huge problem.
 I manage all this locally with a Makefile:

 ```
 .PHONY: build_go